 You’ve planned your video podcast for smooth SEO and successfully completed production.
 Now it’s time to get technical!

-Video post production involves making your new recording look and sound more polished, then editing it into segments that work well for each of your distribution channels.
+Video post-production involves making your new recording look and sound more polished, and then editing it into segments that work well for each of your distribution channels.

 1. Refer to your video content strategy